- Leprosy is a chronic disease caused by a slow multiplying bacillus, Mycobacterium leprae.

 - A dramatic decrease has been achieved in the global disease burden: from 5.2 million in 1985 to 805 000 in 1995, 753 000 at the end of 1999 and 180 618 cases at the end of 2013.

 - Leprosy has been eliminated from 119 out of the 122 countries where the disease was considered a public health problem in 1985.

 - So far, there has been no resistance to antileprosy treatment when used as MDT.

 - Efforts currently focus on eliminating leprosy at a national level in the remaining endemic countries and at a sub-national level from the others.

 Actions and resources required

 In order to reach all patients, leprosy treatment needs to be fully integrated into general health services.
 Moreover, political commitment needs to be sustained in countries where leprosy remains a public health problem.
-Partners in leprosy elimination also need to continue to ensure that human and financial resources are available.
+Partners in leprosy elimination also need to ensure that human and financial resources continue to be available.